kushalpandya/dotfiles/docs/services.md

-# Hivemind Setup Instructions

-This is a short guide to configure various services on Hivemind Server running Ubuntu 18.04 or higher.

 ## Services Configuration

-Following are the instructions to configure various services.
+Following are the instructions to configure various services on Ubuntu 20.04+.

 - [Samba](#samba)
 - [OpenSSH](#openssh)